-In UK/European style private M&A transactions, a financial seller will always cap its liability for breach of fundamental warranties at no more than the consideration it actually receives and, as mentioned above, it will not provide business warranties.
+In UK and European style private M&A transactions, a financial seller will always cap its liability for breach of fundamental warranties at no more than the consideration it actually receives and, as mentioned above, it will not provide business warranties.
 Where target management step in to provide business warranties, it is usually on the basis that their liability is capped at a low level (as low as €1 or £1), not least as they often have a much smaller stake in the target's equity and therefore receive a smaller percentage of the overall sale proceeds than the financial seller.
-In addition, management may well be continuing in their employment with the target after closing of the transaction, making it counter-productive for a buyer to bring a warranty claim against them.
+In addition, management may well be continuing in their employment with the target after closing of the transaction, making it counterproductive for a buyer to bring a warranty claim against them.
 To address these issues and bridge the recovery gap, buyers increasingly use warranty and indemnity insurance to provide real recourse for any breach of warranty and, absent fraud, to avoid having to bring an action against management.

 In short, warranty and indemnity insurance provides cover for losses discovered post-closing arising from a breach of warranty or in certain cases under an indemnity.
 Such insurance aims to offer 'backto-back' cover for any liability arising from a breach of warranty or for liability under any tax covenant, or both, in each case where the matter giving rise to such claims has not been fairly disclosed or was not known to the insured.
-Typically, warranty and indemnity insurance policies purchased by a buyer provide cover in a range between 10 to 30 per cent of enterprise value with net premiums between 1 and 1.5 per cent of the value of the policy.
+Typically, UK and European warranty and indemnity insurance policies purchased by a buyer provide cover in a range between 10 to 30 per cent of enterprise value with net premiums between 1 and 1.5 per cent of the value of the policy.
 In general, insurers will require the insured to bear an excess of between 0.3 and 1 per cent of the enterprise value at their own risk before the insurance policy attaches; however, increasingly, for a higher premium, insurers are willing to provide insurance cover with no excess.
 This ties in with the desire of target management to seek to limit their liability for business warranties to €1 or £1 in that the very first pound or euro of loss for the buyer could be recovered directly from the insurer.
+As for US warranty and indemnity insurance, buyers often seek coverage for 5 to 20 per cent of the enterprise value of the target with an excess of 0.5 to 2 per cent of such enterprise value, and the policy costs approximately 2.5 to 4 per cent of the coverage limit.